Main image: (c) EL*C

 With artists and queer communities hit hard during the pandemic because of countless gigs canceled – plus scapegoating, never has art, culture in all its forms felt so necessary!

-There’s a huge range of events and activities included within the Lesbiennale – how do you go about designing a festival like this?
+There was a huge range of events and activities included within the Lesbiennale – how do you go about designing a festival like this?

 For this first edition, EL*C took the curatorial decision not to impose a theme on the Lesbiennale beyond the keywords: Arts, Culture, Politics.

-Our intention is to promote diversity and an open space – a platform for art works and cultural productions – critically showcasing what it entails to experience the world as a lesbian, bi, queer, trans woman, regardless of media or art form.
+Our intention was to promote diversity and an open space – a platform for art works and cultural productions – critically showcasing what it entails to experience the world as a lesbian, bi, queer, trans woman, regardless of media or art form.

 We also wanted to organise a more serious talk about lesbophobia in public space and in the media, with politicians like the Belgian Secretary of State for Gender Equality, Sarah Schlitz.

 Although the pandemic has caused many hardships overall, it has forced event curators to rethink and be creative in the way we work.
 Having to organise much online this past year has made us more aware of the potential in outreach and in scale that comes with it.
-Thanks to these shifts in the way we organise events, in parallel to Brussels and live-streamed events, we are building a digital art gallery that will showcase hundreds of works from artists from all over the world.

 When you reflect on the history of the ELC, is the Lesbiennale a natural evolution for the organisation?